cro-marmot/auto-pilot/README.md

 ## Usage:

-Make _auto-pilot.sh_ executable:

-`chmod +x auto-pilot.sh`
+Make _auto-pilot.sh_ executable with `chmod +x auto-pilot.sh`.

-Execute _auto-pilot.sh_:

-`./auto-pilot.sh /Users/carantesk/ephemeral-project-dir root_namespace /Users/carantesk/snippets/standalone.cs`
+Run _auto-pilot.sh_: `./auto-pilot.sh /Users/carantesk/ephemeral-project-dir root_namespace /Users/carantesk/snippets/standalone.cs`.

-If you are on _macOS_ and you want to make me feel proud :purple_heart: , you can add _auto-pilot_ to your _bin_.

-`cd /usr/local/bin` and then `ln -sfn /the/file/path/in/which/you/downloaded/auto-pilot.sh auto-pilot`
+If you are on _macOS_ and you want to make me feel proud :purple_heart: , you can add _auto-pilot_ to your _bin_: `cd /usr/local/bin` and then `ln -sfn /the/file/path/in/which/you/downloaded/auto-pilot.sh auto-pilot`.

 |Param|Notes|
 |---|---|